crystallabs/crysterm/USAGE.md

   size; for auto-sized/`shrink_to_fit` widgets the centering is reapplied against the final (shrunken) size.
 (The constructor shorthands `center:`, `center_x:`, `center_y:` and `fill:` expand to these specs for you.)
+  Note that positional centering and a centering *layout* round an odd leftover cell to opposite sides: `left: :center` computes mid − size/2 (spare column ends up on the left), while `Layout::Box(align: Center)` floors `(area − size) / 2` (spare column on the right) — pick one mechanism per widget and stay with it.
 - **A `Dim`** — the value type every string/symbol form parses into:
   `Dim.cells(10)`, `Dim.percent(50)`, `Dim.percent(50, -2)` (percent plus
   offset), `Dim.center(offset = 0)`, `Dim.vw(50)`/`.vh`/`.vmin`/`.vmax`.